 Which of the following is the correct parse?

-The first parse, which is correct, brings focus to the use of that as a complementizer, which turns the statement immediately after the main verb of the clause into an object (I remember [insert the sentence OBJECT here]).
+The first parse, which is the correct one and a point that will be illustrated below, brings focus to the use of that as a complementizer, which turns the statement immediately after the main verb of the clause into an object (I remember [insert the sentence OBJECT here]).
 As illustrated in these examples, that could be placed in two different positions, which themselves are responsible for identifying the grammatical function of that.

 Thus, what we are attempting to determine via parsing is what that as a function word does or the role that it plays.
 Therefore, the position of that in the arrangement of the sentence is a function of its syntactic function (the relationship to its constituent).